 Granular baits should be spread around the perimeter of the building, paying particular attention to areas where the roaches may be entering, such as cracks and crevices in the foundation.

 A great choice for Granular baits is Maxforce Complete.
-It is formulated to target roaches and other pest such as ants.
+It is formulated to target roaches and other pests such as ants.

 Use Bait Stations to Attract and Kill Roaches